-Despite how tough it can be, cold email is an extremely effective strategy to bring in potential clients.
+Despite how tough it can be, sending a cold email to a potential client is an extremely effective strategy for bringing in new, warm leads.

 The real challenge is making sure you have an overall strategy in place that takes everything into account, not just whether you have good email content.